Osteitis Pubis and Osteitis Pubis Self Treatment

 Osteitis Pubis is the inflammation of the pubic symphysis; the point where the left and right pubic bones meet at the front of the pelvic girdle.

-The pubic symphysis is a disc of cartilage located between the left and right pubic bones and can be seen at the bottom of the picture to the right.
+The pubic symphysis is a disc of cartilage located between the left and right pubic bones and can be seen at the bottom of the picture below.

 The pubic symphysis is the point where several muscles from the abdomen and groin attach and contract quite vigorously during exercise.
 These excessive forces pull on the pubic symphysis and cause an inflammatory response.